hyungmogu/ctci/README.md

         - Gathered notes and learned about `conditional variable`
 2. Completed exercise 13 - `Multi-Level Feedback Queue`, CSC 369

+### November 4th, 2020

+1. Added progress on csc-369 assignment 2 - `Creating message queues`
+    - Worked on adding missing instruction to `msg_queue_open`
+        - Gathered notes and learned about `read and write`
+        - Gathered notes and learned about `semaphore`
+        - Gathered notes and learned about `conditional variable`

+### November 3rd, 2020
+1. Completed exercise 12 - `Scheduling`, CSC369

 ### October 2nd, 2020
 1. Worked on Tutorial 3, CSC 369